aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/shemot/parashat-shemot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="h"><sup>21</sup>&nbsp;YHVH said to Mosheh: "When you go to return to Mitsrayim, see: All the portents that I have put in your hand, you are to do before Pharaoh, but I will make his heart strong-willed, so that he will not send the people free. <sup>22</sup>&nbsp;Then you are to say to Pharaoh: 'Thus says YHVH: My son, my firstborn, is Yisrael! <sup>23</sup>&nbsp;I said to you: Send free my son, that he may serve me, but you have refused to send him free, (so) here: I will kill your son, your firstborn!'"</span>
+<span class="h"><sup>21</sup>&nbsp;YHVH said to Mosheh: "When you go to return to Mitsrayim, see: All the portents that I have put in your hand, you are to do before Pharaoh, but I will make his heart strong-willed, so that he will not send the people free. <sup>22</sup>&nbsp;Then you are to say to Pharaoh: 'Thus says YHVH: My son, my firstborn, is Yisrael! <sup>23</sup>&nbsp;I said to you: Send free my son, that he may serve me, but you have refused to send him free, (so) here: I will kill your son, your firstborn!'"</span>[foot]Vss.
+21-23 foreshadow the slaughtering of the first-born and are part of late H framing of the Plague narrative the other half of the frame is in Exodus 11:-10.
+In P and H, the slaughtering of the first born is not one of the ten plagues which begin with the swallowing of the snakes and end with darkness - according to P and H the plagues are non-fatal signs and wonders (and note the use of "wonders" in vs. 21).

+Note also the use of the verb חזק – "to harden" – as opposed to כבד also "to harden" which is employed by J. In P and H God causes Pharaoh to harden his heart whereas in J Pharaoh hardens it on his own.

+We know that this section was added on by H rather than the earlier P since the verses use the name "the Lord" which is not employed by P until Exodus 6:2.[/foot]
 </div></td></tr>